 Now that you’ve got all the info, it’s time to decide on what to buy.
 I’d like to offer up three recommendations for my current market favourites, but it’s up to you to decide.

 Reloop really does make a good DJ turntable.
-As mentioned earlier on in the article, the merging of analog and digital is real.
+As mentioned earlier in the article, the merging of analogue and digital is real.
 This Reloop RP8000 does just that.
-With its elegant design, seamless Serato integration and array of digital control switches you can do things people have only dreamed of doing with this turntable.
+With its elegant design, seamless Serato integration and array of digital control switches, you can do things people have only dreamed of doing with this turntable.
 It really does have it all!

 Buying a turntable is like buying a car.
 You need to know what everything does and you need to know that it will be fit for your intentions.
 Start by making a decision between belt or direct drive.
 If you want to mix and scratch, you’ll ideally want to go direct drive.
 If however, you’re more interested in audio fidelity, then a belt drive might be better.
 With that decided on, have a look at some of the features that potentially turntables have.
 There’s no need to pay extra for features you’ll never use.
 Finally, check if you’ll need a preamp or not.
 A turntable with no preamp is like a car with no fuel.
 You’ll be going nowhere.
 With all this new knowledge, you should now be ready to become a DJ!